Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

-Table \ref{tab:bpc-table} presents the PESQ and STOI scores of the proposed BPC-level SE-E2E-ASR models employing the ASR and deep feature losses, as shown in Fig. 2.
-Three types of BPC, namely BPC(M), BPC(P), and BPC(D), were individually used as the target for the E2E-ASR model in ESPnet.
-We made the following observations from this table:
+In this subsection, we intend to explore the effects of different losses reported in Eqs. (\ref{eqASR}), (\ref{eqPL}), and (\ref{eqCom}) and thus use the same SE model architecture throughout the experiments.
+Table \ref{tab:bpc-table} presents the PESQ and STOI scores of the proposed BPC-level SE-E2E-ASR models employing the ASR and perceptual losses, as shown in Fig. \ref{fig:E2E}.
+Three types of BPC, namely BPC(M), BPC(P), and BPC(D), were individually used as the target for the E2E-ASR model.
+When using Eqs. (\ref{eqASR}) and (\ref{eqPL}) to train the SE model, we denoted the results as "ASR Loss + L1" and "Perceptual Loss + L1", respectively.
+For the "Combined Losses" case, the two losses (perceptual loss and ASR loss) from ASR were both used during training as Eq. (\ref{eqCom}).
+Based on the Table \ref{tab:am-asr table} and \ref{tab:bpc-table}, the following observations were made:

 \begin{enumerate}